AngelCastilloB/java-thunderbolt/README.md

-getDifficulty|Returns the proof-of-work difficulty as a multiple of the minimum difficulty.|NONE getTotalBalance|Gets the amount of coins in circulation (spendable).|NONE removePeer|Removes an address from the storage.|NETWORK_ADDRESS getNetworkAddress|Gets out current public address.|NONE
+getDifficulty|Returns the proof-of-work difficulty as a multiple of the minimum difficulty.|NONE getTotalBalance|Gets the amount of coins in circulation (spendable).|NONE removePeer|Removes an address from the storage.|NETWORK_ADDRESS getNetworkAddress|Gets our current public address.|NONE

 ## Wallet